vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/gitee.md

 ->![Set up OAuth App - Gitee 09](/img/oauth-app-gitee-09.png)<-

 ::: tip
-You can go to the repo [meteor_lxy/vssue-demo](https://gitee.com/meteor_lxy/vssue-demo) to get the demo code.
-Check the [first issue](https://gitee.com/meteor_lxy/vssue-demo/issues/IWWTA) of that repo to see what happened.
+You can go to the repository [meteor_lxy/vssue-demo](https://gitee.com/meteor_lxy/vssue-demo) to get the demo code.
+Check the [first issue](https://gitee.com/meteor_lxy/vssue-demo/issues/IWWTA) of that repository to see what happened.
 :::